gecko984/supervenn/README.md

 - `'minimize gaps'`: default, use an optimization algorithm to find an order of columns with fewer gaps in each row;
 - `'size'`: bigger chunks go first;
-- `'occurence'`: chunks that are in more sets go first;
+- `'occurrence'`: chunks that are in more sets go first;
 - `'random'`: randomly shuffle the columns.

 To reverse the order (e.g. you want smaller chunks to go first), pass `reverse_chunks_order=False` (by default